 Trade associations can be excellent sources of industry information.
 They conduct consumer research and surveys of members, track relevant legislation and lobby government, publish trade magazines, etc. Check their website or call and ask what kinds of data are available.
-Some associations will have limited information available to nonmembers.
+Sometimes they will provide free data, but other times you may have to contact the association directly to see what they have.
+Check out the website and look for links labeled "Research," "Media," or "Statistics."
+IBISWorld (listed above) will provides names of trade groups.

 To find an association, you can look at organizations listed in the Industry Surveys on NetAdvantage or in IBISWorld reports.
 You can also try doing an internet search using keywords, e.g. medical device association.